-During the year ended May 31, 2019, the Company incurred a loss of \$2,464,626 (May 31, 2018 - \$577,787) as it maintained its public listing and continued to explore and promote its Argentinean and Canadian projects.
+During the three months ended August 31, 2019, the Company incurred a loss of \$244,994 (August 31, 2018 - \$650,120) as it maintained its public listing and continued to explore and promote its Argentinean and Canadian projects.
+The Company will seek additional equity funding or alternative financing options to fund current and ongoing exploration activities and general and administrative costs.